DeoxysTheGod/symfony-project-test/README.md

 ## Informations

-This porject is for educational purposes only.
+This project is for educational purposes only.
 It is a simple QCM project with Symfony.

 * **php:** `8.3.15`
 * **symfony-version:** `7.2.2`